Toll Collector

 How do you walk to and from the building where you park/take your breaks/etc. without getting hit by cars or disrupting the flow of traffic?
 I've actually never seen a tolltaker leave their booth.

-Asked by Aphra about 12 years ago
+Asked by Aphra over 12 years ago

 Nothing complicated here.
 There were crosswalks behind the booths spanning the toll lanes.
 If there's a car in the lane, we are taught to make visual contact with both the driver and the collector manning the lane.
 When we've ensured that it is safe to cross, we do so.